sschleemilch/cookiecutter-python-cli/{{cookiecutter.package_name}}/CONTRIBUTING.md

 Since it is very fast it makes sense to setup your editor to format on save.

 Use `ruff format` to format all files in the currenct directory

-## Optional

-If you want to test versus more than one Python version there is a [noxfile.py](noxfile.py) that will run tests and typing checks on all supported Python versions.
-You will need to have [nox](https://nox.thea.codes/en/stable/) as well as [nox-poetry](https://github.com/cjolowicz/nox-poetry) installed on your system.
-You can then run `nox`.
-Make sure you are **not** in the virtual environment of the tool when doing so.

 ### Versioning